superseriousbusiness/gotosocial/docs/installation_guide/binary.md

 Note that for this example we're assuming that we're allowed to run on port 443 (standard https port), and that nothing else is running on this port.

-## 5: Create and confirm your user
+## 5: Create your user

-You can use the GoToSocial binary to also create, confirm, and promote your user account.
+You can use the GoToSocial binary to also create and promote your user account.

 Run the following command to create a new account: